 Students who believe they have experienced an act of harassment or discrimination by another student, employee, or community member should report the matter immediately to a staff member.
-The school principal or designee shall investigate the issue and advise the Equal Employment Opportunity (EEO) Office.
-In addition, students may also report the incident to the EEO Office directly and may also report the incident to an outside agency, e.g., the Municipality of Anchorage Equal Rights Commission, the Office of the Ombudsman, the Alaska State Commission for Human Rights, the U.S. Equal Employment Opportunity Commission, or the United States Office for Civil Rights.
+The school principal or designee shall investigate the issue and advise the Office of Equity and Compliance (OEC) Office.
+In addition, students may also report the incident to the OEC Office directly and may also report the incident to an outside agency, e.g., the Municipality of Anchorage Equal Rights Commission, the Office of the Ombudsman, the Alaska State Commission for Human Rights, the U.S. Equal Employment Opportunity Commission, or the United States Office for Civil Rights.